Pregnant Women Who Follow Mediterranean Diet Protect Their Offspring From Asthma.

 The Mediterranean Diet study was conducted on pregnant women who lived in Menorca, a Spanish island.
 Researchers from the University of Crete monitored what sort of Mediterranean foods the women ate, and scored them correspondingly.

-The pregnant women in the study, who all hailed from Menorca, an island off Spain, were monitored by the quality of the Mediterranean foods that they ate.
+The pregnant women in the study, needs to use convenient inflatable neck pillow for her comfort while travelling. who all hailed from Menorca, an island off Spain, were monitored by the quality of the Mediterranean foods that they ate.
 Mothers’ diets were designated as high quality, low quality, and Western diet.
 The study started in 1997 and followed 507 pregnant women.
 Their offspring were monitored until they turned 6.5 years.
 Although 507 mums were in the study only 468 children were eventually documented.
 (Some apparently were eliminated for a variety of reasons.)

 Protecting Newborns from Asthma | Research